src-d/guide/talent/relocation_expenses.md

 * Moving process for furniture and boxes
 * Car rental or taxis
+* The first two weeks of your arrival in a hotel/Airbnb

 - Flights, including family, have been decided to be covered by source{d} fully outside of the 2,000 Euro relocation budget.
-- Additionally, for the first two weeks of your arrival in Madrid or SF, we cover the expenses for a stay in hotel/Airbnb.

 ### Other